Former NMSU basketball players to receive total of $8 million in settlement

 As KTSM has previously reported, the lawsuits were initially filed in April against New Mexico State University’s Board of Regents, former head coach Greg Heiar, associate head coach Dominique Taylor, former NMSU players Kim Aiken Jr., Doctor Bradley, and Deshawndre Washington.

+Heiar was fired on Feb.
+14 and the remainder of the 2022-23 season was canceled after the allegations first surfaced on Feb.
+10. Taylor was not retained by NMSU and neither were any other coaches or players from the 2022-23 Aggies team.

+“We’re very pleased that the university recognized the harm to our clients and recognized and took responsibility for the case,” said Joleen K. Youngers, an attorney for the Benjamin family.
+“They reach a resolution that everyone can live with.
+Our civil justice system is a money justice system.
+Does that give people who are harmed due to the actions or inactions of others a fair, just resolution?
+What would they rather have?
+What the Benjamins would rather have is a rewind and none of this ever happened and Deuce would be living out the basketball legacy.”

-Per the terms of the settlement, the three players and two coaches accused in the lawsuit, “agreed to settle the matter without admitting or conceding liability as to any matter at issue and Plaintiffs agree to release the Defendant and dismiss the complaint with prejudice.”
+Per the terms of the settlement, the university, three players and two coaches accused in the lawsuit, “agreed to settle the matter without admitting or conceding liability as to any matter at issue and Plaintiffs agree to release the Defendant and dismiss the complaint with prejudice.”
+It also states that the settlement, “is not and shall not be construed as an admission of liability by the defendant.”

 The lawsuit made multiple allegations of sexual assault, harassment, and hazing against the three players that occurred from July 2022 until February 2023.
 It also alleged that Heiar and Taylor were made aware of the allegations as early as Nov.
 12, 2022, and did nothing to stop them from taking place and did not report them to the proper authorities.